mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 There's plenty of outcomes from a Big Picture EventStorming, the most obvious is the collective learning that happens when the different perspective are merged in a flow of events that _has to be consistent_ in order to support storytelling.

 ## Big Picture EventStorming structure

 To make things clearer, let's see the main steps in the workshop structure, focusing mainly on the steps that provide key insights to Bounded Contexts discovery.
 [FIXME: decide what to do with the steps which are not relevant]

-### Step 1.
-Chaotic Exploration.
+### Step 1 - Chaotic Exploration

 This is where workshop participants explore the domain, writing verbs at past tense on sticky notes (usually orange), and place them on the wall, attempting to follow a timeline.

 The key trick here is that nobody knows the whole story.
 Imagine we're exploring the domain of conference organization[^CALM]: there will be roles that know about strategy and market positioning, others specialized in dealing with primadonna speakers, plus a variety of other specialists or partners dealing with video coverage, catering, promotional materials and so on.